 - Some experience with databases, especially Salesforce and NationBuilder, preferred

-- Training provided in project information and other areas, interest in and some knowledge of Seattle’s waterfront project is essential
+- Training provided in project information and other areas

 - Must be comfortable talking to large and small crowds

 Waterfront Space Guides, like all members of the Friends team, will demonstrate a willingness to work on multi-disciplinary projects beyond the scope of the above responsibilities as assigned.
 Friends is an ambitious start-up that seeks qualified applicants with a “do all jobs” mentality.
 People of color, those with disabilities, and members of the LGBTQ community are encouraged to apply.

 We offer a chance to be closely connected with one of the most exciting projects happening in Seattle; a friendly and exciting work environment with many learning opportunities; flexible work schedule including weekend and/or weekday hours; and $15/hour to start.
 Internship credit may be possible for this position.